-The Democratic Push to End Unemployment
+A Promise So Big, Democrats Aren’t Sure How to Keep It

 Subsidized-jobs programs—where the government pays part or all of a worker’s wages—have their own issues too.
 Among the biggest is the mammoth incentive for businesses to ditch their full-time workers and scoop up subsidized ones.
 If that happened, the government could end up encouraging and indeed financing a sprawling, sub-minimum-wage labor force.
 “If you really want to eliminate involuntary unemployment, you have to create an economics language of perfectly elastic demand for labor,” Kelton said.
 “That doesn’t mean incentivizing and cajoling and tickling the bellies of the private sector.”
 But Indi Dutta-Gupta of the Georgetown Law Center on Poverty and Inequality, who helped craft Khanna’s plan, argues that a jobs guarantee should subsidize wages for private businesses.
 “Subsidized jobs are intended precisely to match demand with supply—to remove barriers on the supply side and inject demand for employers,” he said.

 There are other issues.
 A jobs guarantee would have to manage huge swings in the size and needs of its client population.
 “When there’s 10 percent unemployment, folks who are out there looking for jobs, some of them have very steady work histories and they’re pretty easy to place,” Dan Bloom, the director of the MDRC, which researches transitional employment programs, told me.
 “There was absolutely an employer that would love to have them if they could get their wage subsidies.
-That’s a different context that we have now, where the folks that are out of the labor market are probably going to be facing some serious issues.”
+That’s a different context than we have now, where the folks that are out of the labor market are probably going to be facing some serious issues.”

 Then there is the question of how the government would go about creating all those jobs.
 State and local governments tend to keep a long backlog of shovel-ready infrastructure projects.
 But few have lists of hundreds of thousands of menial temp jobs, permanent care positions, teaching positions, and ecological restoration projects on hand—along with an infrastructure for job training and job matching, as a jobs guarantee would require.
 Granted, there is some existing infrastructure.
 “Local unemployment offices have basically been rebranded today as a local job centers or one-stop career centers,” Kelton said.
 “There are like more than 2,500 of these things spread all over the country.”
 Still, a jobs guarantee would mean the government hiring tens of thousands of bureaucrats to locate make-work and manage training and employment programs across the country—in every part of the country.

 There is also the cost.
-“It would take a level of funding for which we would have to very much alter our fiscal outlook,” Jared Bernstein, formerly Vice President Joe Biden’s chief economist and now at CBPP, told me.
+“It would take a level of funding for which we would have to very much alter our fiscal outlook,” Jared Bernstein, who was former Vice President Joe Biden’s chief economist and is now at CBPP, told me.
 Small pilot programs aimed at stopping recidivism might pay for themselves.
 But a true jobs guarantee would cost something like $400 to $700 billion a year now, and vastly more during a downturn.

 There are other sticky questions.
 How much should these jobs pay, and what kind of benefits should they provide?
 Would a jobs guarantee foment inflation?
 What would a jobs guarantee do to our understanding of the interplay between inflation, employment, and growth anyway?
 Would the government get rid of unemployment insurance?
 Would the jobs be permanent?
 If not, is that really a guarantee that ends joblessness, once and for all?
 If so, would that sap the country of some of the ingenuity of its private workforce?
 What share of the economy would be involved in care work?
 How much would that represent a movement from uncompensated, kitchen-table care work to compensated, workplace care work?